 As the SUD level rises, I may find the type of experiment needs to change.
 For example, talking through things – in your own head – or with others – seems to work best with lower levels of emotion.
 You can talk things through with the support of others.
 As the level rises your attention may be best turned to diversions and distractions in the middle range.
 This will include controlled breathing, visualisation and ‘safe place’ work.

 At the highest level of SUD, the way to go is ‘with the flow’.
-Meditation and Mindfulness works for some people but look for ‘just noticing on this hyperlink as a useful way to Go With the Flow.
+Meditation and Mindfulness works for some people but look for ‘just noticing‘ on this hyperlink as another way to Go With the Flow.

-For more a detailed comment on the Stroebe view of change, take a look at the bottom of this page:
+For more a detailed comment on the Stroebe and Schut view of change, take a look at the bottom of this page: https://your-nudge.com/space-and-time-changes-after-death-and-separation/

-There is reason to think that this oscillation of my responses represented by the wavy line arises from the operation of my central and Autonomic nervous system.
-The website has much to say about this and I’d encourage you to look at one understanding of our nervous system and Stephen Porges’ material as well as the information about the impact of separation and death on human beings.
+There is reason to think that this oscillation of my responses represented by the wavy line arises from the operation of my central and autonomic nervous systems.
+The website has much to say about this.

 If all this feels too much, would it help to consider this page?